Updated July 28, 2023

-- Plugins section helps to manage the plugins either existing or new ones to be introduced.
+- The plugins section helps to manage the plugins, either existing or new ones to be introduced.

-- Users section is used to do CRUD operation on the user.
+- Users section is used to do CRUD operations on the user.

-- Tools can be used to incorporate any external tool to website.
+- Tools can be used to incorporate any external tool into a website.

-- Settings section handles content management which we have been talking about till yet.
+- The settings section handles content management which we have been talking about till yet.

-- Collapse section when hit hides the sidebar.
+- The collapse section, when hit, hides the sidebar.

-- To add themes navigate to Appearance in the dashboard and then click at themes.
+4. To add themes navigate to Appearance in the dashboard and then click at themes

-Then upon clicking at themes, you can choose to add theme option to incorporate your desired theme ( can be uploaded from external resources also).
-After the installation of the theme, it gets applied and now you get redirected to the new page.
+Then, upon clicking at themes, you can choose to add a theme option to incorporate your desired theme ( can also be uploaded from external resources).
+After the installation of the theme, it gets applied, and now you get redirected to the new page.
 By using synonymous options, the themes could be deleted.

-- In the same way, the desired widgets can also be added.
+5. In the same way, the desired widgets can also be added

 - Log in to your WordPress as an administrator.

-- Again access the dashboard and there appears posts option, you can write that post and publish it.
+- Again access the dashboard, and there appears the option of a post; you can write that post and publish it.

-- Note that at this screen there is an option to add media too, here also users can upload media either from the system or from the media library.
+- Note that there is an option to add media at this screen; here also users can upload media either from the system or from the media library.

 - The HTML code can be added too.